 14COMING SOON1In math, each topic builds upon the last one.
 It’s super hard to move forward if you don’t understand the previous lesson.
 If there’s something you aren’t quite getting, spend some extra time studying it or doing homework problems to really cement it into your mind.XIf you’re struggling with a particular idea or concept, don’t skip it and move ahead.
 Instead, seek help from the instructor or a tutor until you’ve mastered the idea.XExpert SourceDaron CamAcademic TutorExpert Interview.
 29 May 2020.Method 10Method 10 of 10:Teach math problem or concept to someone else.

 310COMING SOON1Learning by teaching someone is a great way to solidify concepts.
-Invite a friend or member over and explain to them what you’re doing and how you’re doing it.
+Invite a friend or family member over and explain to them what you’re doing and how you’re doing it.
 If you get stuck, review your notes or textbook again until you can explain it clearly and concisely.XHave your friend or family member ask you questions, too.
 Try to answer them as best you can to really practice.